-Customer shall, at its expense, install, maintain, and operate System Protection Facilities, including such protective and regulating devices as are identified by order, rule or regulation of any duly-constituted regulatory authority having jurisdiction, or as are otherwise necessary to protect personnel and equipment and to minimize deleterious effects to FPL's electric service operation arising from the Facility.
-Any such protective or regulating devices that may be required on FPL's facilities in connection with the operation of the Facility shall be installed by FPL at Customer's expense.
+Customer shall, at its expense, install, maintain, and operate System Protection Facilities, including such protective and regulating devices as are identified by order, rule or regulation of any Governmental Authority , or as are otherwise necessary to protect personnel and equipment and to minimize deleterious effects to FPL's electric service operation arising from the Facility.
+Any such protective or regulating devices that may be reasonably required on FPL's facilities in connection with the operation of the Facility shall be installed by FPL or Customer at Customer's expense.

 4.9.1 In compliance with applicable NERC and FRCC requirements, Customer shall provide, install, own, and maintain relays, circuit breakers, and all other devices necessary to promptly remove any fault contribution of the Facility to any short circuit occurring on the FPL Transmission System not otherwise isolated by FPL equipment.
 Such protective equipment shall include, without limitation, a disconnecting device or switch with load interrupting capability to be located between the Facility and the FPL Transmission System at an accessible, protected, and satisfactory site selected upon mutual agreement of the Parties.
 Customer shall be responsible for protection of the Facility and Customer’s other equipment from such conditions as negative sequence currents, over- or underfrequency, sudden load rejection, over-voltage or under-voltage, and generator loss-of-field.
 Customer shall be solely responsible for provisions to disconnect the Facility and Customer's other equipment when any of the above described disturbances occur on the FPL Transmission System.

 Customer shall investigate and keep a log of all protective relay actions and miss-operations as required by the FRCC and in compliance with NERC Planning Standards.
 The Parties will cooperate with one another in the analysis of disturbances to either the Facility or the FPL Transmission System as provided for in Section 10.5 of this Agreement.

+FPL agrees not to implement high speed re-closing on the FPL Transmission System on either the Midway - MEC 500 kV line or the MEC - Poinsett 500 kV line.

-4.9.2 Customer's facilities and equipment shall not cause excessive voltage excursions nor cause the voltage to drop below or rise above the range maintained by FPL without Customer's generation.
+4.9.2 Facility shall not cause excessive voltage excursions nor cause the voltage to drop below or rise above the range maintained by FPL without Customer's generation.
 Customer's facilities and equipment shall not cause unacceptable voltage flicker nor introduce excessive distortion to the sinusoidal voltage or current waves as defined by ANSI Standard C84.1-1989 (electric power systems and equipment - voltage ratings 60 Hz), or any applicable superseding electric industry or legally imposed standard.
-For voltage flicker in the frequency range of 1 to 25 hertz, voltage flicker levels are unacceptable if either of the following conditions exist: (a) the cumulative RMS (root-mean-square) voltage flicker at the Point of Interconnection exceeds 0.30% for 1.0% of a representative time period, or (b) the instantaneous voltage flicker level regularly exceeds 0.45% (this is approximately equal to a cumulative RMS (root-mean-square) voltage flicker of 0.45% for 0.01% of a representative time period at the Point of Interconnection.
+For voltage flicker in the frequency range of 1 to 25 hertz, voltage flicker levels are unacceptable if either of the following conditions exist: (a) the cumulative RMS (root-mean-square) voltage flicker at the Point of Interconnection exceeds 0.30% for 1.0% of a representative time period, or (b) the instantaneous voltage flicker level regularly exceeds 0.45% (this is approximately equal to a cumulative RMS (root-mean-square) voltage flicker of 0.45% for 0.01% of a representative time period at the Point of Interconnection [Generator Terminal?].
+In the event FPL identifies excessive voltage flicker or distortion in the vicinity of Facility, FPL and Customer will cooperate to determine if flicker or distortion is caused by Facility.